rustls/rustls/rfcs/000-no-std-support.md

 `std::collections::HashMap` is used to implement `LimitedCache` which is used on the client-side in `ClientSessionMemoryCache` and on the server-side in `ServerSessionMemoryCache`.
 It's also used in `ResolvesServerCertUsingSni` which is one of the available `ResolvesServerCert` implementations that a server can use.

+`std::collections::HashSet` is internally used to create TLS records like `ClientHello`.
+See the `rustls/src/msgs/handshake.rs` file.

 The modules `std::{env, fs, path}` are used to implement the `KeyLogFile` feature.